callstack/repack/.changeset/funny-seals-judge.md

   - Removed `package/debugger-app` and replaced it with `@react-native-community/cli-debugger-ui`
 - Removed vendored code responsible for integration with Flipper debugger & custom implementation of the Hermes Inspector Proxy
 - Added integration with `@react-native/dev-middleware` which enables us to use both Flipper and new experimental debugger
-- Added pass-through `experimentalDebugger` flag to CLI commands to ensure compatibility with Metro and new experimental debugger for React Native